spinningops/spinningops-blog/Monitoring/Fluentd/collect_rsyslog_to_S3_fluentd/README.md

-# Collect Rsyslog with Fluentd
+# Collect Rsyslog to S3 with Fluentd

 create debian machines:
 1. fluentd